prisma/prisma/docs/development-mode.md

 ## Starting development mode

-You can start the development mode by with the following command of the [Prisma 2 CLI](./prisma2-cli.md):
+You can start the development mode by with the following command of the [Prisma Framework CLI](./prisma2-cli.md):

 ```
 prisma2 dev